 For more on the curious case of the burial of Dick Turpin, click here.
 It’s just one more story from the blood-soaked history of York.

 Another major source for my burgeoning passion in film was, of course, the television.
 Whilst I couldn’t get in to see the X certificate films at my local cinemas, there were no restrictions to me seeing any of the films shown on TV, whether they were intended for children or not.
 Hooray for lax parenting!

-I remember vividly the first ever screening of Jaws on UK TV.
-According to the internet this took place on 8th of October 1981 which means that I was 6 years old when I saw it (it was actually certificated A when it was originally released in 1975 meaning that it wasn’t suitable for children under 11.
-This was changed to a PG years later, but recently was controversially upgraded to 12A as it was felt that PG was too lenient.
+I remember vividly the first-ever screening of Jaws on UK TV.
+According to the internet, this took place on the 8th of October 1981 which means that I was 6 years old when I saw it (it was actually certificated A when it was originally released in 1975 meaning that it wasn’t suitable for children under 11.
+This was changed to a PG years later but recently was controversially upgraded to 12A as it was felt that PG was too lenient.
 Which, I suppose, is a testament to the brilliance of the film).
 This was a HUGE event and garnered mammoth ratings with 23.25 million viewers tuning in, one of the biggest ratings ever for a film shown on TV.

 I also remember similarly huge ratings for the first time Superman: The Movie was shown on UK TV.
 This was also a pivotal event for not just myself but for most of the population.